J-sandler/J-sandler/README.md

 ### Hi there 👋

+- I am a second year BACS student at the University of Virginia interested in artificial intelligence and software development.
 - 🔭 I’m currently working on a chess engine that implements novel machine learning methods.
 - 🌱 I’m currently learning rust and advanced algorithmic design.
 - 👯 I’m looking to collaborate on any and all machine learning projects.